 The International Cocoa Organisation publishes a range of statistics and reports, some of which require subscription.
 The price data available includes the ICCO Daily Prices of Cocoa Beans and ICCO Monthly Averages of Daily Prices, as well as a Monthly Review of the Market which reports on cocoa price movements on the international markets.

 The International Grains Council (IGC) provides some data free of charge, such as the IGC weekly Grains and Oilseeds Prices Index but other reports require a subscription.

 London Bullion Market Association (LBMA)

-Historic prices are given for gold, silver and platinum and palladium at the bottom of the pricing and statistics page.
+Historic prices are given for gold, silver and platinum and palladium at the bottom of the pricing and data page.
 The LBMA gold bullion price is now administrated by the ICE Benchmark Administration who provide archive and current prices.
 Silver prices are administrated by Thomson Reuters and CME Group.